NaokiHikita/cse15l-lab-reports/LabReport1.md

 ![Image](cd%20file.png)

 * **Working Directory**: The working directory was /home/lecture1.
-* **Why This Output**: When using this command, it sets the directory to /home.
-This is why the directory was moved from lecture1 to home, as seen in the screenshot.
+* **Why This Output**: When using this command, it sets the working directory to the directory in the argument.Since the argument is a file and not a directory, it sents out an error message, as seen in the screenshot.
-* **Error?** : The output is not an error.
+* **Error?** : The output an error because the cd is meant to directory/no argument as an argument and not a file.

 **2. Using ls command**

 ![Image](ls%20file.png)

-* **Working Directory**: The working directory was /home.
+* **Working Directory**: The working directory was /home/lecture1.
-* **Why This Output**: When using this command, it shows the files and folders inside the current working directory.
-This is why the output was lecture1, as seen in the screenshot.
+* **Why This Output**: When using this command, it shows the files and folders inside the file in the argument.
+This is why the output was Hello.java, as seen in the screenshot.
 * **Error?** : The output is not an error.

 **3. Using cat command**

 ![Image](cat%20file.png)

-* **Working Directory**: The working directory was /home.
+* **Working Directory**: The working directory was /home/lecture1.
-* **Why This Output**: When using this command, it prints the content of null, since there was no argument.
-This is why the output was null.
+* **Why This Output**: When using this command, it prints the content of the file.
+This is why all the codes in Hello.java was printed out, as seen in the screenshot.
 * **Error?** : The output is not an error.